gramineproject/gramine/Documentation/devel/building.rst

    for executables under this path.
 If your system reports that Gramine programs can not be found, you might need to edit your configuration files so that ``/usr/local/bin`` is in your path (in ``PATH`` environment variable).

+   For distros that do not patch python, such as Archlinux, you may need to set $PYTHONPATH to /usr/local/lib/python3.10/site-packages/

 Set ``-Dglibc=`` or ``-Dmusl=`` options to ``disabled`` if you wish not to build the support for any (they are both built by default).